SoftwAIre/charity_recommender/README.md

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/top_ten_donating_states.png)

 **Which was the highest city?**
-New York, New York had the highest of donation rate for cities.
+New York, New York has the highest of donation frequency for cities.
 The advantage to localizing the donations dataset to New York City is addressing the coldstart when using collaborative filter recommender system is that most people donating choose to donate to projects they think they know about or are local.
 By trimming it to a major local area like New York City, this collaborative recommender system focuses on donors in New York City and the donations a New Yorker might want to donate to.
 More effectively deliver recommendations to donors located in the same area.

 # Data Preparation